Tigers vs. Yankees Player Props Betting Odds

 Carpenter Stats

-- Kerry Carpenter has 86 hits with 12 doubles, a triple, 20 home runs and 24 walks.
-He has driven in 54 runs with one stolen base.
+- Kerry Carpenter has 87 hits with 12 doubles, a triple, 20 home runs, 24 walks and 54 RBI.
+He's also stolen one base.

 Carpenter Recent Games